How to get Bronze, Silver, Gold, Platinum tier benefits with Qantas

-The higher your Qantas frequent flyer membership status, the more benefits you get.
+Higher Qantas Frequent Flyer membership status means more points and other benefits.
 Here’s what you need to know about each tier and how you can reach them.

-The Qantas Frequent Flyer program was launched in 1987 and now has over 10.8 million members, making it the most established and popular airline loyalty program in Australia.
+The Qantas Frequent Flyer program was launched in 1987 and now has approximately 12.3 million members, making it the most established and popular airline loyalty program in Australia.
 Members of the program can earn Qantas Points for their flights with the airline, as well as through everyday spending with program partners or a Qantas frequent flyer credit card.

 Your Qantas Frequent Flyer membership tier determines how many points you earn for flights, as well as unlocking a range of other privileges and benefits of the program.
 Here, we look at exactly what each status level offers and what you need to do to get there.